 For versions of Windows prior to Windows 10, version 1511 (including Windows 10 RTM and Windows 8.1), you may still need to install the Surface Ethernet adapter driver and include the driver in your WinPE boot media.
 With its inclusion in Windows 10, the driver is no longer available for download from the Microsoft Download Center.
 To download the Surface Ethernet adapter driver, download it from the Microsoft Update Catalog as documented in the Surface Ethernet Drivers blog post from the Ask The Core Team blog.

 Deploy Surface app with Configuration Manager

-With the release of Windows Store for Business, Surface app is no longer available as a driver and firmware download.
-Organizations that want to deploy Surface app to managed Surface devices or during deployment with the use of Configuration Manager, must acquire Surface app through Windows Store for Business and then deploy Surface app with PowerShell.
-You can find the PowerShell commands for deployment of Surface app, instructions to download Surface app, and prerequisite frameworks from Windows Store for Business in the Deploy Surface app with Windows Store for Business article in the TechNet Library.
+With the release of Microsoft Store for Business, Surface app is no longer available as a driver and firmware download.
+Organizations that want to deploy Surface app to managed Surface devices or during deployment with the use of Configuration Manager, must acquire Surface app through Microsoft Store for Business and then deploy Surface app with PowerShell.
+You can find the PowerShell commands for deployment of Surface app, instructions to download Surface app, and prerequisite frameworks from Microsoft Store for Business in the Deploy Surface app with Microsoft Store for Business article in the TechNet Library.

 Use prestaged media with Surface clients

 If your organization uses prestaged media to pre-load deployment resources on to machines prior to deployment with Configuration Manager, the nature of Surface devices as UEFI devices may require you to take additional steps.
 Specifically, a native UEFI environment requires that you create multiple partitions on the boot disk of the system.
 If you are following along with the documentation for prestaged media, the instructions provide for only single partition boot disks and therefore will fail when applied to Surface devices.